CloudNativeCasts/website/content/videos/a-simple-web-app-written-in-go.md

 ---

-In this video we're going to create a small http server that responds with random cloud native compute foundation project names.
+In this video we're going to create a small http server that responds with random Cloud Native Computing Foundation project names.